Eco-friendly development is housebuilding’s trump card in meeting the 2008 Climate Change Act’s targeted 80% reduction in greenhouse emissions.

 Each room is independently heated using infrared panels that, controlled by artificial intelligence, are up to 50% more efficient than traditional radiators.

 Photovoltaic solar panels generate electricity, stored in efficient batteries for future use and topped-up from the National Grid only when needed.
 Conversely, at times when units generate more electricity than they consume, surplus energy passes back into the National Grid.
 As a consequence, all houses will achieve “net-zero” electricity usage when completed.

 The development progresses according to schedule with completion expected in February 2022.
 Of the partnership with Hilltop, Talo Homes’ Founder and Director, Jamie MacDonald-Murray commented:

 “Talo Homes are excited to work with Hilltop Credit Partners on our development in South Molton.
-Their development experience, particularly their understanding of OSM (off-site manufacturing) systems made the difference in understanding our funding requirements, and they were able to take a commercial view to work within our timetable and requirements.”
+Their development experience, particularly their understanding of OSM (off-site manufacturing) systems made the difference in understanding our development finance requirements, and they were able to take a commercial view to work within our timetable and requirements.”

 With considerable experience in creating high-yielding solar parks, Jamie has plans for similar eco-friendly development across the South West.
 Honeywell demonstrates the role SME developers can play in adhering to the national framework for tacking climate change.